phpbrew/Onion/README.md

 ## Onion is for people want to..

-* Build PEAR package easily, quickly.
+* Build PEAR, PECL package easily, quickly.
 * Install PEAR dependencies into local project directory. (like Ruby Bundler)

 ## What People Say